joegreene/CS_121_Fall_2014/References/General IO/Resources/README.md

 #### Text File IO Practice
 For the text_file_io_practice code, I put everything within a zip file (should be around the top of this page).
-Click the zip file and it should let you download it to your desktop or wherever you choose.
+Click the zip file, click View Raw, and it should let you download it to your desktop or wherever you choose.

 After extracting its contents, throw everything where your .vcxproj files are.
 If you're unsure of where that is, I've included an image in the zip file to give an idea on where that would be on a Windows 7 computer.
 It should be